Forget "Frasier." Meet Kelsey Grammer's brooding "Boss"

 But Grammer says "Boss" is a story of betrayals, intrigue, violence, and a man who is threatened with losing his kingdom.

-"That's the kind of stuff that is classically Shakespearean or Jacobean," he said, noting that he began his career in theatre, playing tragedies -- many of them by Shakespeare.
+"That's the kind of stuff that is classically Shakespearean or Jacobean," he said, noting that he began his career in theater, playing tragedies -- many of them by Shakespeare.

 "This character is as complex and interesting and fun to play and as dark as any I could have imagined.
 So I am very happy," he said.